 The book cover, designed by industry veterans JD&J Design, simultaneously subverts expectations by pulling thick thunderous clouds over the paradise island but also communicates the thriller aspect of the plot, evoking the atmosphere found in Hollywood noir blockbusters like Se7en or Chinatown.

 Today’s children will be more affected by climate change than any other generation beforehand.
-A recent UNICEF report revealed that every single child in the world is at risk from at least one climate change event today, including massive heatwaves, floods, hurricanes (or typhoons, depending on a hemisphere), diseases, droughts and air pollution.
+A recent UNICEF report revealed that every single child in the world is at risk from at least one climate change event today, including massive heatwaves, floods, hurricanes (or typhoons, depending on the hemisphere), diseases, droughts, and air pollution.

 Birds and Bees are there to set the record straight and explain these risks, along with the way to alleviate their effects and mitigate their causes to generations set to inherit the planet.
 Traditionally a big challenge for parents is to have that “big talk” about “birds and the bees” with their children.